-A low-carb diet is genuinely a meat and vegetable diet.
-If you cut down the frills and eat only the fundamental substances, you’ll get into nutritional ketosis way faster.
-The basics of such a diet include focusing on:
+A low-carb diet is generally a meat and vegetable diet.
+If you cut down the frills and eat only the fundamental substances, you’ll get into nutritional ketosis faster.
+The basics of such a diet include:

 - Fatty meat or fish

 If you are aiming to get into ketosis within 24 hours, you will have to forget about the calories.
 Plan your meals in such a way that they promote satiety and keep hunger away.
 Most people eat out of habit, rather than hunger; be sure to avoid this.

 Your aim should be to deplete your glycogen stores at a faster rate.
 To make that happen, you can follow this simple meal plan.